draggeta/AzureLab/ex5/README_EN.md

 Get-AzRouteServerPeerLearnedRoute @remotepeer
 ```

-1. Check the route tables of some of the subnets in the hub.
+1. Check the route tables (effective routes) of the management VM in the hub.
 Ignore the spokes for now.

 ### Route table/load balancer removal

 Perform the below steps to clean up the route tables and `load balancer` after the routes are exchanged:

-1. Remove the SD-WAN routes from the `route tables`
+1. Remove the SD-WAN routes from all the `route tables`
 1. Remove the internal `load balancer`
 1. Check if the IP addresses behind the SD-WAN can be pinged from the management server.
 1. Check if the SD-WAN branch IP addresses can be pinged from the spoke API servers.
 Also check the effective routes of the servers.
 Why are the pings succeeding/failing?
 Does the intranet page work behind the SD-WAN?